Lav15/lavjain.github.io/portfolio/operations.md

 ---
 layout: page
-title: Operations and Process Transformation
+title: Operations & Process Transformation
 ---
 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._